warastra/pneumoccusVS/README.md

 # pneumoccusVS
-A study on the best models for predicting Antibiotics that could be effective against drug-resistant Streptococcus pneumoniae
+A study on the best models for predicting Antibiotics that could be effective against drug-resistant Streptococcus pneumoniae.
+Requirements for this repo are tested on python 3.8.19

 ## Data Compilation
 Dataset for this study is compiled from ChEMBL and PubChem.
 Details on how the data are processed, filtered, and formatted can be found in `data_prep`